enwikuna/enwikuna-license-manager-client/README.md

 This hook is very important!
 It needs to be used to register a product inside the client.
 The `product_id` (UUID) can be found inside the license settings of a product within WooCommerce.
 The `args` array can be used to pass additional information to the client.
 The `setup_wizard` key for example is used to define a setup wizard page slug.
-A button will become visible inside the client which redirects to the setup wizard when pressed e.g. `https://www.example.com/wp-admin/admin.php?page={the_defined_slug_of_the_setup_wizard}`.
+A button will become visible on the client dashboard inside the products table which redirects to the setup wizard when pressed e.g. `https://www.example.com/wp-admin/admin.php?page={the_defined_slug_of_the_setup_wizard}`.

 ```php